-Taking cyclobenzaprine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking cyclobenzaprine with a sleeping pill, narcotic pain medicine, other muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using Comfort Pac with Cyclobenzaprine with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 More about Comfort Pac with Cyclobenzaprine (cyclobenzaprine)

 - Dosage Information

 - Drug Interactions